-And who could blame me after 8 years of raising two sons, picking up smelly soccer socks from a mountain of dirty laundry, cricket bats, feeding bearded dragons, hamsters, dogs and birds and living with the fact that burping and passing wind is one of the many things that bring joy to little boys’ lives.
+And who could blame me after 8 years of raising two sons, picking up smelly soccer socks from a mountain of dirty laundry, cricket bats, feeding bearded dragons, hamsters, dogs and birds and living with the fact that burping and the passing wind is one of the many things that bring joy to little boys’ lives?

 After lots of shopping, painting, furniture moving and swollen ankles, Ava Elizabeth was brought home from the hospital to a pink and white room … with fairies, flowers and lots of cushions.
-Aah, finally my male dominated home had a little feminine touch to it.
+Aah, finally my male-dominated home had a little feminine touch to it.